Marie Charette-Poulin: Early life and education

-Political life
+Political career

-In 1995, following the death of Jean Noël Desmarais, Charette-Poulin was appointed to her Senate seat by Prime Minister Jean Chrétien.
-She represented the senate division of Northern Ontario for the Liberal Party of Canada.
+In September 1995, Charette-Poulin was called to the Senate on the recommendation of Prime Minister Jean Chrétien.
+She represented Northern Ontario for the Liberal Party of Canada from 1995 to 2015.

-Charette-Poulin was a member of the Senate Committee on National Finance and a past member Senate Standing Committee on Agriculture and Forestry, of the Senate Standing Committee on Official Languages, of the Senate Standing Committee on Internal Economy, Budgets and Administration, of the Senate Standing Committee on National Security and Defence and of the Standing Committee on Banking, Trade and Commerce.
-She chaired the Senate Standing Committee on Transport and Communications and as Chair of the Communications Subcommittee, and led the review on Canada's national and international position in communications and telecommunications.
-Charette-Poulin was the first woman to chair the Senate Liberal Caucus and the first senator to chair the Northern Ontario Liberal Caucus.
-From December 2006 to April 2008, she served as President of the Liberal Party of Canada.
+Charette-Poulin was a member of the Senate Committee on National Finance, a member of the Senate Standing Committee on Agriculture and Forestry, of the Senate Standing Committee on Official Languages, of the Senate Standing Committee on Internal Economy, Budgets and Administration, of the Senate Standing Committee on National Security and Defence and of the Standing Committee on Banking, Trade and Commerce.
+She chaired the Senate Standing Committee on Transport and Communications, and as Chair of the Communications Subcommittee, she led the review on Canada's national and international position in communications and telecommunications.